cilium/cilium/Documentation/contributing/testing/e2e_legacy.rst

 #.
 Clean up.

-   Once tests are performed, qemu can be terminated by checking the PID and terminate the process.
+   Once tests are performed, terminate qemu to halt the VM:

    .. code-block:: shell-session